hugerte/hugerte/CONTRIBUTING.md

 # The big Tiny monorepo

-Welcome to the TinyMCE monorepo.
-For TinyMCE itself look to the [modules/tinymce](modules/tinymce) folder.
+Welcome to the HugeRTE monorepo.
+For HugeRTE itself look to the [modules/hugerte](modules/hugerte) folder.

 ## Some background

-As TinyMCE transitioned to a modern codebase through 2017 and 2018 many external dependencies were added from previously closed-source projects.
+As HugeRTE transitioned to a modern codebase through 2017 and 2018 many external dependencies were added from previously closed-source projects.
 This became unwieldy to develop, so in June 2019 the decision was made to bring those projects together in a monorepo.

 This repo is built with Yarn workspaces and uses publish tooling support from Lerna.
 NPM is not supported and attempts to use it will fail.